mattrondel/D415/Glossary_and_Acronyms.md

 Functionality - NFV enables greater flexability in deploying and manageing network functions.
 VNFs can

+Use Case - used to optimize network infratructure, reduce hardware dependance, and streamline network service deployment.
+ISPs telecom operators, and organizations with complex network requirements.

 ###	AAA vs RBAC
 Authentication, authorization, and accounting (AAA) is a term for a framework for controlling access to computer resources, enforcing policies and auditing usage.
 RBAC (Role Based Access Control) is a way that dictates how a subject can access objects.